odrodrig/odrspiceworks-example/docs/GettingStarted.md

 ```
 2) Save the Gist file as **index.html**.

 3) Make sure that your Gist is working properly by testing it in a browser using <http://bl.ocks.org>.
 So the Gist I created on Github (at <https://gist.github.com/babbtx/dab075639fef532d612a>) can be tested by viewing it at <http://bl.ocks.org/babbtx/raw/dab075639fef532d612a/>.
+The bl.ocks.org URL is built using your Github username, the keyword "raw", and the Gist SHA.
-   (**Note:** the http://bl.ocks.org site caches the page for several minutes, so changes you make to the source may not be immediately reflected in the application.
+   (**Note:** The http://bl.ocks.org site caches the page for several minutes, so changes you make to the source may not be immediately reflected in the application.

 Go [here][Card Examples] for some simple examples of Spiceworks apps.